burakerdgn/StereoVision/README.md

 - [OpenCV](https://opencv.org/)

+##
--The image below shows an example with ZED camera & Jetson TX2 how to seperate the ground and decide horizon line at the image.
+The image below shows an example with ZED camera & Jetson TX2 how to seperate the ground and decide horizon line at the image.
 The image was obtained by creating v-disp image with Opencv histogram function

 ![v-disp](https://user-images.githubusercontent.com/42723084/120318314-02c72300-c2e0-11eb-81c9-b72f9744a6bf.png)